lunasorcery/hw/README.md

 #### Beginner-friendly
 With its laissez-faire approach to syntax strictness, you don't have to worry about syntax errors at all.
 You'll be up and running in no time!

+#### Globally Accessible
+International accessibility is important, and we're delighted to say that in addition to plain ASCII, HW also supports source code encoded in UTF-8, UTF-16, UTF-32, SHIFT-JIS, and numerous others.

 ## Using HW
 [using-hw]: #using-hw